AI marketing and how to maximize its impact

 If you subscribe to the same podcasts, newsletters and news feed I do, you'll be aware of the AI and machine learning world thundering forward at an incredible pace.
 If you are of a similar generation (somewhere in your 40s), you might have similar cultural reference points.
 Skynet, Arnie and his band of cybernetic assassins are trying to bring nuclear holocaust on our joyous spandex, neon and mulleted 1985 existence.

 To move beyond James Cameron's version of the future, we should first look backwards.
-Let's rewind a little further to Alan Turing, who in 1950 released his paper - Computing Machinery and Intelligence - in a time when computers were only able to execute commands, this paper highlights the genius of Mr Turing.
+Let's rewind a little further to Alan Turing, who in 1950 released his paper - Computing Machinery and Intelligence - in a time when computers were only able to execute very simple commands, this paper highlights the genius of Mr Turing.
 From the late 50s onwards, computer speeds increased rapidly, broadly adhering to Moore's Law, and with that, machine learning and algorithms research became practical rather than just theoretical.
 Historically underfunded and side-lined, the science of AI was slow to evolve.
 Perhaps because of a hard-wired evolutionary human resistance to undermine our intellectual dominance or perhaps because for decades, the computing power required to develop artificial intelligence was factors of x100 insufficient.

 Despite the uphill struggle in the 1980s, John Hopefield and David Rumelhart introduced "deep learning" techniques that allowed computers to learn through experience, and Edward Feigenbaum introduced "expert systems" that mimicked human decision-making.
 These were watershed moments, finally providing a platform to showcase the burgeoning power of artificial intelligence.
 In 1996 Gary Kasparov was defeated by IBM's Deep Blue, a chess-playing computer program.
 This is the moment the world sat up and took notice, as the heavily publicized series of events made headlines across the globe.